voteflux/flux/CONSTITUTION.NSW.md

 ## Objective

-The primary objective of Flux NSW is to promote the election of endorsed candidates to the Legislative Assembly and Legislative Council of New South Wales.
+The primary objective of The Party is to promote the election of endorsed candidates to the Legislative Assembly and Legislative Council of New South Wales.

 Promotion and endorsement of candidates will be contextually appropriate.